-Forms
+Academic Forms

-Use the links below to access forms.
-Some forms should be completed by students, while others require completion by your Major Professor.
-Please refer to the list below to determine who should submit a particular form.
-Most Student Completion Forms or Faculty Completion Forms are located on the Graduate School website, but are also linked on the COA website on the Forms page.
+Use the links below to access progress to degree and graduation forms.
+Some forms should be completed by students, while others require completion by the Major Professor.
+Please refer to the lists below to determine who should submit a particular form.
+All forms are located on the Graduate School website.
 Always ensure you are using the most recent forms available and they are submitted by the deadlines enforced by the Graduate School.
-You can also refer to the COA FAQ page, if you have questions regarding any forms.

-All forms must be typed (with the exception of signatures).
+All forms must be typed (except for signatures).
 Handwritten forms are not accepted by the Graduate School.
-Complete forms must be sent electronically to the COA Administrative Specialist (Lisa Potter; lisa.potter@usm.edu) and the COA Degree Auditor at the Graduate School (Michael Howell; Michael.howell@usm.edu).
+Complete forms must be sent electronically to the COA Academic Coordinator for approval and submission to the Graduate School.
 Electronic signatures are preferred on all forms.
-The signed title page is the only form that requires a handwritten signature.